ismael3s/ismael3sdev/src/content/projects/ismael3s-dev/index.md

 ### How is this project deployed?

-The project is deployed with a smooth CI/CD pipeline using GitHub Actions and is hosted on GitHub Pages.
+The project is deployed with a CI/CD pipeline using GitHub Actions and is hosted on GitHub Pages.